 Halloween Counting

 Little Bear has been loving dot markers lately so I thought it would be nice to have a seasonal learning activity that used them.
-My amazing co-blogger, Cassidy, made up this cute little Halloween do-a-dot counting activity and Little Bear got right to work completing it.
+My amazing co-blogger, Cassidy, made up this cute little Halloween do-a-dot counting activity and Little Bear loved it.
+Cassidy’s niece stars in the pictures, but I’ll be writing about Little Bear.
+Sorry it’s so confusing!

 First, Little Bear asked me if he could use an orange dot marker.
 We don’t have one so I told him that we don’t have one.
 He was a little disappointed since the circles aren’t just circles, but are Jack-o-Lanterns.
 So, I told him we could try dotting the circle with a yellow dot marker first and then dot it again with a red dot marker.
 I did not think this would work because our red dot marker lets out a lot more paint than our yellow dot marker.
 Unfortunately, I was right.
 The color mixing of the dot markers did not work.
 We used the Walmart Paint Dab Markers.
 If any of you have tried different dot markers and have successfully color mixed, I would love to hear about it.